Higher Education MEd

 Job Prospects: Graduates are prepared to seek employment in a variety of professional areas in higher education, including academic advising, academic support, admissions, advancement, athletics, business services, counseling and health services, facilities, financial aid, human resources, institutional research and planning, learning centers, multicultural and diversity affairs, public relations, residence life, and training and development.

 Non-Matriculated Student Policy: Students may take up to, but not more than, 9 credits of graduate study in the program before being admitted to the program.
-The credits transfer into the program, if the student is admitted.
 Students completing non-matriculated courses before being admitted to the program are NOT guaranteed admission.

 Admission Requirements and Deadlines